 Late assignments/quizzes are not accepted without an excused absence as outlined in the exam policy and will result in a zero for that assignment; work is not an excused absence.
-Makeup exams may be in a different format than original exam.
+Make-up exams may be in a different format than original exam.
+Please do not submit any work as HEIC or pages files.
+I cannot open these documents, and they will not be graded.